wwarthen/RomWBW/ReadMe.txt

 In addition to the disk images above, there is also a special hard disk image called hd_combo.img.
-This image contains all of the images above, but in a single image with 6 slices (see below for information on disk slices).
+This image contains all of the images above, but in a single image with 6 slices.
 At the boot loader prompt, you can choose a disk with the combo image, then select the specific slice you want.
 This allows a single disk to have all of the possible operating system options.

 This is the layout of the hd_combo disk image: